dichromatic/touhouts/readme.md

 all entities will only wrap in the x axis. bullets will stop existing once it hits the y canvas limits (0 or 600) and players and aliens cant cross that boundary.

-bullets will have angle in later revisions.

-shields will circle around the player as balls
+shields will circle around the player as balls.
+Will have differing hp by overlapping different circles

-add ways for custom intervals, different levels, different bullet movement, different alien movement
+add ways for custom intervals, different levels, different bullet movement, different alien movement for the full touhou game -> bullets will have angle in later revisions.